hantsy/quarkus-sandbox/01-start.md

  }
 ```

-The `of` is factory method to create a new Post quickly.
+The `of` is a  factory method to create a new Post quickly.

 Create a `PostRepository`  to retrieve data from and save to the "database".
 We used a dummy map here, will replace it with a real database later.